DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 mathjax: "true"
 ---

-#### What you can find in this note?
+### What you can find in this note?
-1. What is k-armed problem
+2. What is k-armed problem
-2. How we define reward
+1. How k-armed problem referes to Reinforcement Learning
-3. What is the value of action (action value)
+3. How we define reward
-4. How we define greedy actions
+4. What is the value of action (action value)
-5. How k-armed problem referes to Reinforcement Learning
+5. How we define greedy actions

 ### What is the k-armed problem?
 I think the way the problem is explained in Sutton book is so good that I am going to put it here.